-Rush University Medical Center is one of the nation's leading academic medical centers, encompassing the 824-bed Presbyterian - St. Luke's Hospital, including the Rush Children's Hospital, the 110-bed Johnston R. Bowman Health Center and Rush University.
-Rush's Department of Psychiatry serves individuals from the greater Chicagoland area, Indiana and Wisconsin.
+Rush University Medical Center is one of the nation's leading academic medical centers, encompassing the 824-bed Presbyterian - St. Luke's Hospital, the Rush Children's Hospital, the 110-bed Johnston R. Bowman Health Center and Rush University.
+Rush's Department of Psychiatry serves individuals from the greater Chicago area, Indiana and Wisconsin.
 A full range of mental health services is available, including inpatient and outpatient care for adults, children, adolescents and the elderly.
-The Treatment Research Center is part of the Department of Psychiatry and has been in existence for more than 15 years conducting industry- and government-sponsored clinical trials in mental health.
+The Treatment Research Center is part of the Department of Psychiatry and has been in existence for more than 15 years, conducting industry- and government-sponsored clinical trials in mental health.
 Our faculty and staff are nationally and internationally recognized leaders and experts in psychopharmacology.
 We have studied many novel treatments that have ultimately been approved for clinical use in patients suffering from a variety of mental disorders.
 We now have locations in Chicago and in north suburban Skokie for better accessibility.

-Since 1987, the Treatment Research Center has conducted Phase 2, 3 and 4 CNS clinical trials for a wide range of psychiatric disorders, including:
+Since 1987, the Treatment Research Center has conducted phase 2, 3 and 4 CNS clinical trials for a wide range of psychiatric disorders, including:

-- Bipolar Disorder
+- Bipolar disorder

-- Major Depressive Disorder
+- Major depressive disorder

-- Psychotic Disorders
+- Psychotic disorders

-- Panic Disorder
+- Panic disorder

-- Generalized Anxiety Disorder
+- Generalized anxiety disorder

-In addition, we have performed a number of trials using Positron Emission Tomography scans to study changes in cerebral glucose metabolism in response to certain medications in both healthy and depressed subjects.
+In addition, we have performed a number of trials using positron emission tomography scans to study changes in cerebral glucose metabolism in response to certain medications in both healthy and depressed subjects.
 The goal of these studies is to relate changes in measurements of glucose metabolism to measurements of clinical efficacy and/or mood.

 We have also played a role in developing and/or validating diagnostic assessment tools and rating scales.

-John Zajecka, M.D., Principal
+John Zajecka, MD

-Clinical Director, Treatment Research Center
+Principal Investigator and Clinical Director, Treatment Research Center

 Associate Professor, Department of Psychiatry

-Dr. Zajecka has served as Principal Investigator on numerous trials since the mid-1980s.
+Dr. Zajecka has served as principal investigator on numerous trials since the mid-1980s.
 He completed his residency at Rush and became clinical director of the Treatment Research Center in 1988.
 Dr. Zajecka has developed and validated a rating instrument to measure changes in sexual interest and functioning during treatment for mood disorders; this instrument has been used in a number of sponsored clinical trials.
 He serves on the advisory boards for many pharmaceutical companies and maintains relationships with local and national groups dedicated to education and advocacy for mental health issues.